ara3d/bowerbird/README.md

 ## Problem

 There are several popular tools, particularly in the realm of 3D design software, which have an SDK with a C# API for developing plug-ins.
+Our current focus is Autodesk Revit.

 Two main challenges with plug-in development are:

 1. A lot of overhead and boilerplate for creating new tools
 2. A slow development cycle of build, compile, copy, and restart host application.